 AG_FileDlg is a traditional file selection widget.

-The widget displays a list of directories and shortcuts at the left, a
+It displays a list of directories and shortcuts at the left, a list of files

-list of files at the right and an input textbox and file type selector
+at the right and an input textbox and file type selector at the bottom.

 glob(3) support, glob patterns may be entered in the input textbox.